rpep/rpep.github.io/content/posts/10-years-of-python.md

 # Conclusion

-This isn't a totally comprehensive summary of the changes - it's mostly been borne out by what I've seen in the areas I've worked - particularly in scientific computing and data pipelines.
-In these areas in particular, Python has gone from being a bit of a plucky upstart to become a clear first choice for many when starting a new project, even in spite of some frustrations.
-After 10 years, I still find Python a fun language to use, and while I've picked up new languages like Go in that time as well, for anything personal, I'd still largely jump to Python since I find it expressive, capable and easy to work with, in spite of it's sometimes rough edges.
+This isn't a totally comprehensive summary of the changes - it's mostly been borne out by what I've seen in the areas I've worked - particularly in scientific computing, API development and in data pipelines.
+It feels to me that Python has gone from being a bit of a plucky upstart to become a clear mainstream first choice for many when starting a new project, even in spite of some rough edges, particularly around packaging.
+After 10 years, I still find Python a fun language to use, and while I've picked up new languages like Go in that time as well, for anything personal, I'd still largely jump to it since I find it expressive, capable and easy to work with, with great libraries.